jackw01/scanlight/README.md

 LCD displays emit white light that has been filtered through red, green, and blue filters and recombined.
 The results will depend on the emission spectrum of the exact display used and should be better than a white light source and worse than RGB LEDs.
 Newer high-gamut LCDs use special backlight LEDs designed to emit in narrower bands than typical white LEDs, so they should in theory work significantly better than older ones.

-### scanning film with RGB

-When scanning film with a narrowband light source, it's easy to get good results without using any specialized software.
-Using software designed for processing white light scans to process RGB scans may give suboptimal results.

-#### my scanning and processing workflow
-##### 1. scan
-Scan all frames as RAW using fixed white balance and exposure.
-Exposure should be set such that none of the color channels are clipping.
-##### 2. import
-Import scans into image editing software. **Use a linear RAW profile.** Apply lens corrections if necessary.
-Use Lens Cast Calibration in Capture One or Flat-Field Correction in Lightroom to compensate for any unevenness in the light source.
-##### 3. d-min balance
-Neutralize the color of the minimum density (unexposed) areas of one negative, either by adjusting the white balance, adjusting the red, green, and blue channel max levels, or both.
-##### 4. inversion
-Invert the black and white points using the Levels or Curves tool and apply an appropriate curve to set the brightness of the output image.
-##### 5. fine tuning
-Apply these adjustments to all scans from the same roll of film.
-Manually fine-tune the black and white points, and if necessary, white balance or curves for all scans.

 ### more sample scans

-Each group of four negatives were scanned and processed together in order to demonstrate how the light source affects the overall look of the scans rather than to show a subjectively ideal edit for each photo.
+Each group of four negatives were scanned and manually processed together in order to demonstrate how the light source affects the overall look of the scans rather than to show a subjectively ideal edit for each photo.
 Minimal post-processing was done to all scans (import image with linear raw profile, invert, color balance, apply tone curve).
 The same tone curve was used for all scans.

 ![](images/scan_comparison_ektar_1.jpg)